MicrosoftDocs/visualstudio-docs/docs/containers/docker-deploy-app-service.md

 ---
-title: Deploy an ASP.NET Docker container to Azure App Service | Microsoft Docs
+title: Deploy an ASP.NET Core Docker container to Azure App Service | Microsoft Docs
 description: Learn how to use Visual Studio Tools for Docker to deploy an ASP.NET Core web app to Azure App Service
 author: ghogen
 manager: jillfra